dezordi/nextclade_data_workflows/orov/datasets/L/refseq/README.md

 ## Scope of This Dataset

-The dataset aims to enable rapid and accurate identification of the two main Zika virus genotypes, improving the resolution and speed of phylogenetic classification in routine surveillance networks.
+The dataset aims to enable the quality control of Oropouche virus using ncbi refseq as reference.

-The source code is available at [dezordi/nextclade_data_workflows/zikaV](https://github.com/dezordi/nextclade_data_workflows/tree/main/zikaV).
+The source code is available at [dezordi/nextclade_data_workflows/orov](https://github.com/dezordi/nextclade_data_workflows/tree/main/orov).

 For bugs, please open an [issue](https://github.com/dezordi/nextclade_data_workflows/issues)